denis-stepanov/advent/README.md

 There is no standard way of exiting the application, as it is designed to run forever.
 If you need to exit, press `Ctrl-C`; if that does not work, try harder with `Ctrl-\`.

 The default TV control is `pulseaudio`; you can alter this with `-t` option; e.g. `-t harmonyhub` will select HarmonyHub control instead.

+There is no option to select an audio source; AdVent takes a system default.
+See more details on audio sources in a [dedicated section](#audio-sources).

-See `advent -h` for full synopsys.
+Refer to `advent -h` for full synopsys.

 ### Database Service Tool (db-djv-pg)